Redefine the Limits

 We are constantly told “no” throughout our lives.

-The “no’s” are meant to help us—at least most of the time–by setting limits on what we can and can’t do.
+The ‘no’s’ are usually intended to help us by setting boundaries on what we can and can’t do.

 “No, you can’t have that cookie before dinner.”